rumca-js/Django-link-archive/README_development.md

  - do not fetch all objects from any table.
 Do not use Model.objects.all().
 One exception: to obtain length of table
  - do not use len() for checking length of table.
 Use queryset 'count' API
  - do not use datetime.now().
 Use django timezone datetime, or other native means
+ - do not iterate over object using .all() [Use batch approach](https://djangosnippets.org/snippets/1170/)
+ - if SQLlite is used, then try to cache data.
+Requesting many things from database might lead to database locking.
+Therefore passing objects as arguments may not necessarily be the best idea

 # Omni search